What is SDK Mimicking?

-In SDK Spoofing, fraudsters add code to one app (the attacker) that then sends simulated ad click, install and engagement signals to an attribution provider on behalf of another app (the victim).
+In SDK Mimicking, fraudsters add code to an app (the attacker) which later generates simulated ad click, install and engagement signals to an attribution provider on behalf of another app (the victim).
 When successful, these bots can trick an advertiser into paying for tens or even hundreds of thousands of installs that did not actually occur.

-- Look for installs from an SDK version number that you haven’t utilized.
-SDK spoofing bots hide on an attacking app, they will often send clicks and installs from SDK versions other than those used by your apps.
+- Look for installs from an SDK version that you haven’t utilized.
+SDK Mimicking bots hide on an attacking app, they will often send clicks and installs from SDK versions other than those used by your apps.